Key Takeaways

 JavaScript pixels and mobile SDKs: For traditional web and mobile tracking.

-On-chain indexers: Capture transaction data from blockchain networks.
+On-chain smart contract indexers: Capture transaction data from blockchain networks.

 Identity resolution: Links multiple wallet addresses to create unified user profiles.